 Le Riad Villa Blanche is my boutique hotel pick.
 There are 28 elegantly furnished rooms to choose from, and the beach is a 5-minute walk from the property.

 How about you?
-Do you have a favourite destination that you enjoy seeing the start of spring?
-Share your comments below, I’d love to hear from you!
+Do you have a favorite destination that you enjoy seeing the start of spring?
+Share your comments below, I’d love to hear from you.